Skip to content

 You do not need a house, a mortgage, or six figures to invest in real estate.
 A single REIT ETF like VNQ gives you ownership in thousands of properties for under $100 (or $1 with fractional shares).
 It pays dividends quarterly, diversifies your portfolio, and requires zero landlord duties.

 Start simple: add 5 to 10% VNQ to your Roth IRA alongside your existing index fund holdings.
-That is it.
-You now have a real estate portfolio.
 As your wealth grows and your knowledge deepens, you can explore crowdfunding platforms, 401(k) real estate funds, or eventually physical property.

 Leave a Reply